-In partnership with Young Neighbors In Action, seven students from Saint Viator High School will join 90 other young people in St. Louis to engage in a week of service.
+In partnership with Young Neighbors In Action, students from Saint Viator High School will join 90 other young people in St. Louis to engage in a week of service.
 The trip begins on June 18 and concludes on June 24, 2017.
 The cost is $395.00.

 Throughout this week, Young Neighbors in Action staff will send our group to engage in service in a location in or around St. Louis, helping us participate in mission, grow in faith, join in prayer, and serve God's world.
 Participants are assigned to one site for the week to build community and relationships and to accomplish tasks.

 No two Young Neighbor sites are exactly the same.
 The programming is similar at each site, but the program location, work opportunities, and communities are unique.
 We offer three basic types of service at our program sites: